vaivaug/Dissertation/readme.txt

 explain that validation and test set differences. explain why Im running experiments on validation set show the picture fir experiments ask if its ok

+For next meeting Friday April 3rd:
+1. Should I do some data visualisation, e.g. number of words in the discharge summaries, length of discharge summaries.